uttpal/Pie-chart-from-Freifunk-API/README.md

 # Pie-chart-from-Freifunk-APi
-Node.js app to fetch abd displays Pie chart of all communities and their nodes.
+Node.js app to fetch and displays Pie chart of all communities and their nodes.